DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - There are two primary risk-assessment methodologies:
       - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g ✏️FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework.
 Quantitative analysis uses numeric ratings to address tangible risks.
       - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions.
 It relies on subjective judgments to rank risk.
 The use of a ⭐probability/impact matrix is the hallmark of a qualitative risk assessment.
 It uses subjective measures of probability and impact, such as "high" and "low," in place of quantitative measures. qualitative risk assessment is a good tool for intangible risks
+      - Qualitative tools are often used in business impact assessment to capture the impact on intangible factors such as customer confidence, employee morale, and reputation.
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality
     - The two most important elements of a qualitative risk assessment are determining the ❄️probability and ❄️impact of each risk upon the organization.
 Likelihood is another word for probability.